dcsoft-yyf/JIEJIE.NET/README.md

 It is more difficuted to find out the key call stack.This feature help you protect your software copyright.

 ## NO.4 .
 Easy to use.
 My new tool is a .NET framework console  application.
-It support following command line argument :
+<br/>It support following command line argument :
 ```
   input =[required,Full path of input .NET assembly file , can be .exe or .dll, currenttly only support .NET framework 2.0 or later]
   output=[optional,Full path of output .NET assmebly file , if it is empty , then use input argument value]